Use space to open navigation items

 Signage requirements for minors in bottle shops and liquor sales areas of supermarkets

-• an area dedicated to the sale of liquor by retail in sealed containers on the licensed premises for consumption away from the licensed premises – such as bottle shops and the liquor sales areas of supermarkets.
+• an area dedicated to the sale of liquor by retail in sealed containers on the licensed premises for consumption away from the licensed premises.

 What type of signage is required?